BuckWoody/PresentationsAndBlogs/SQLtoPostgres/01_-_Introduction_and_Overview.md

 **Step 3 — View the Server Dashboard.**

-Click the **adventureworks** database node, then click the **Dashboard** tab at the top.
+Click the **pubs** database node, then click the **Dashboard** tab at the top.
 You will see graphs for connections, transactions per second, and block I/O. This is pgAdmin's equivalent of SSMS Activity Monitor.

 **Step 4 — View current sessions (equivalent to SQL Server's sp_who2).**